thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/culture/Household_Magic.md

 ---
+collection: Harrypedia
-title: "Household Magic"
+title: Household Magic
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 While the books suggest that [Molly] has her children do their chores